Azure

 Hybrid workloads

 Nextflow allows the use of multiple executors in the same workflow application.
-This feature lets you deploy hybrid workloads, where some jobs run on the local computer or local computing cluster, while others are offloaded to Azure Batch.
+This feature enables the deployment of hybrid workloads in which some jobs are executed in the local computer or local computing cluster and some jobs are offloaded to Azure Batch.

-To enable this feature, configure one or more Process selectors in your Nextflow configuration to apply the Azure Batch settings to the processes you want to offload.
+To enable this feature, use one or more Process selectors in your Nextflow configuration to apply the Azure Batch configuration to the subset of processes that you want to offload.
 For example:

 process {